 Can Vitamin D Deficiency Cause Hair Loss?

 Let's look at how vitamin D and hair loss are linked.
-Research has shown specific evidence that lack of vitamin D deficiency can cause hair loss.
+Research has shown specific evidence that a lack of vitamin D deficiency can cause hair loss.
 A person suffering from vitamin D hair loss will notice hair loss or bald patches on several head areas.
 This condition is called alopecia and affects both men and women.
 Alopecia is an autoimmune disorder that results in excessive hair loss.
 It appears as hair loss in small patches for some people, while it can be extreme for some.
 All these hair-related issues arise and are associated with vitamin D deficiency hair loss.

-Vitamin D and hair loss links together and happens in women who have been suffering from prolonged hair loss and have been lacking vitamin D2 in their blood.
+Vitamin D and hair loss link together and happen in women who have been suffering from prolonged hair loss and have been lacking vitamin D2 in their blood.
 Vitamin D deficiency hair loss is more common in women than men.
 A type of cell called keratinocytes metabolizes vitamin D in the body—these skin cells process keratin, which is of great importance for healthy hair and nails.
 Vitamin D also works for the renewal of defective stem cells.

 When your body doesn't have enough vitamin D, your hair follicles have trouble regulating hair growth.
 Vitamin D deficiency hair loss is also related to female pattern hair loss.
 There is a noticeable thinning of hair in the temple area and the frontal of the forehead.
 In some cases, it is similar to PCOS hair loss.
 In other instances, clumps of hair fall out while brushing or washing.
 A 2019 study in the Indian Dermatology Online Journal has found that vitamin D deficiency hair loss can worsen over time.